Bill T. Jones: Still/Here controversy

-Although Last Supper at Uncle Tom’s Cabin/The Promised Land was one of Jones largest and most political productions, the 1995 New York premiere of ‘Still/Here’ led to a great deal of controversy and discussion.
-‘Still/Here’ is about dying, based on videotaped statements of people suffering from deadly diseases such as AIDS and cancer.
+Although Last Supper at Uncle Tom's Cabin/The Promised Land was one of Jones's largest and most political productions, the 1995 New York premiere of Still/Here led to a great deal of controversy and discussion.
+Still/Here is about dying, based on videotaped statements of people suffering from deadly diseases such as AIDS and cancer.
 It features a video score by artist Gretchen Bender based on excerpts from interviews with people who had received such diagnoses, together with a commissioned musical score, spoken text and movement.
 This work raises the question of whether art should be political.
 Most critical comments were favorable for the production, especially since many dancers were affected by AIDS.
 Still/Here was well received on its 1994 international tour.
 Newsweek called it "a work so original and profound that its place among the landmarks of 20th-century dance seems ensured."
-However, Arlene Croce, a well known dance critic for The New Yorker wrote in her article ‘Discussing the Undiscussable’ a sharp negative critic of artists who present themselves as victims.
-Croce was so disgusted by “victim art” that she refused to see the production.
+However, Arlene Croce, dance critic for The New Yorker, wrote in her article "Discussing the Undiscussable" a sharp negative critic of artists who present themselves as victims.
+Croce was so disgusted by "victim art" that she refused to see the production.
 Croce blamed politics for the sensation of victim art.
-“The arts bureaucracy in this country, which includes government and private-funding agencies, has in recent years demonstrated a blatant bias for utilitarian art-art that justifies the bureaucracy’s existence by being socially useful”.
+"The arts bureaucracy in this country, which includes government and private-funding agencies, has in recent years demonstrated a blatant bias for utilitarian art-art that justifies the bureaucracy's existence by being socially useful."